 To the Members of DOLFIN RUBBERS LIMITED

 CIN No.: L25112PB1995PLC017160 Ludhiana Report on the Financial StatementsOpinion

-In our opinion and to thebest of our information and according to the explanations given to us the aforesaidfinancial statements give the information required by the Actin the manner so requiredand give a true and fair view in conformity with the accounting principles generallyaccepted in India of the state of affairs of the Company as at March31 2019 and profits and its cash flows for the year ended on that date.
+We have audited the accompanying financial statements of DOLFIN RUBBERS LIMITED("the Company") which comprises the Balance Sheet as at March 312021 the Statement of Profit and Loss and statement of cash flows for the year thenended and notes to the financial statements including a summary of significantaccounting policies and other explanatory information.
+In our opinion and to thebest of our information and according to the explanations given to us the aforesaidfinancial statements give the information required by the Act in the manner so requiredand give a true and fair view in conformity with the accounting principles generallyaccepted in India of the state of affairs of the Company as at March 31 2021 andprofits and its cash flows for the year ended on that date.

 Basis for Opinion

 We conducted our audit in accordance with the Standards on Auditing (SAs) specifiedunder section 143(10) of the Companies Act 2013.
 Our responsibilities under thoseStandards are further described in the Auditor's Responsibilities for the Audit of theFinancial Statements section of our report.
 We are independent of the Company inaccordance with the Code of Ethics issued by the Institute of Chartered Accountants ofIndia together with the ethical requirements that are relevant to our audit of thefinancial statements under the provisions of the Companies Act 2013 and the Rulesthereunder and we have fulfilled our other ethical responsibilities in accordance withthese requirements and the Code of Ethics.
 We believe that the audit evidence we haveobtained is sufficient and appropriate to provide a basis for our opinion.

 Key Audit Matters